Craig Volden Headshot

 In the News

-"Workhorses, Not Show Horses: Five Ways To Promote Effective Lawmaking in Congress," Craig Volden (with Alan E. Wiseman), Politics + Society, The Conversation, August 29, 2022.
+Opinion: "Workhorses, Not Show Horses: Five Ways To Promote Effective Lawmaking in Congress," Craig Volden (with Alan E. Wiseman), The Conversation, August 29, 2022.

-Craig Volden's research on Katie McNally, "These Strategies Can Help Policymakers Break through Partisan Gridlock," UVA Today, February 16, 2017.
+Research discussed by Katie McNally, in "These Strategies Can Help Policymakers Break through Partisan Gridlock," UVA Today, February 16, 2017.

-Craig Volden's research on the legislative effectiveness of Congressman Don Young discussed by Liz Ruskin, "Young, Credited with Effectiveness, Says Personality is Part of his M.O.," Alaska Public Media, January 12, 2015.
+Research discussed by Liz Ruskin, in "Young, Credited with Effectiveness, Says Personality is Part of his M.O.," Alaska Public Media, January 12, 2015.

-Craig Volden's research on the effectiveness of the newly elected Congress discussed by Jim Patterson, "Effective Lawmakers Re-Elected to the 114th Congress," Vanderbilt Research News, November 5, 2014.
+Research discussed by Jim Patterson, in "Effective Lawmakers Re-Elected to the 114th Congress," Vanderbilt Research News, November 5, 2014.

-"On Average, Women in Congress are More Effective Lawmakers Than Men," Craig Volden (with Alan E. Wiseman and Dana E. Wittmer), American Politics and Policy, London School of Economics Blog, September 20, 2013.
+Opinion: "On Average, Women in Congress are More Effective Lawmakers Than Men," Craig Volden (with Alan E. Wiseman and Dana E. Wittmer), London School of Economics Blog, September 20, 2013.

-"Are Women More Effective Legislators?," Craig Volden, Interview with Touré, MSNBC’s The Cycle, April 9, 2013.
+Interviewed in "Are Women More Effective Legislators?," MSNBC’s The Cycle, April 9, 2013.

-Craig Volden's research on the relative effectiveness of women legislators (with Alan Wiseman and Dana Wittmer) discussed by Jennifer Steinhauer, "Once Few, Women Hold More Power in Senate," New York Times, March 22, 2013.
+Research discussed by Jennifer Steinhauer, in "Once Few, Women Hold More Power in Senate," New York Times, March 22, 2013.

-Craig Volden's research on rates of gridlock on “women’s issue bills” discussed by Lauren Sandler, "Women Govern Differently than Men – They’re Better," New York Magazine, November 5, 2012.
+Research discussed by Lauren Sandler, in "Women Govern Differently than Men – They’re Better," New York Magazine, November 5, 2012.

 Publications